 This recipe for scalloped potatoes is a basic combination of red-skinned potatoes, a homemade sauce, and sliced green onions.
-If you aren't a fan of onions, feel free to leave them out.
-Or add finely chopped sweet or yellow onions.
+If you aren't a fan of green onions, add finely chopped sweet or yellow onions or leave them out entirely.

 A dash of nutmeg and a small amount or dried mustard give the sauce excellent flavor.
 Use freshly grated nutmeg if you have it.

-To speed up the baking process, boil the sliced potatoes for about 3 to 5 minutes, or just until the edges are somewhat tender.
+To speed up the baking process, boil the sliced potatoes for about 3 to 5 minutes, or just until the edges are somewhat tender, before mixing with the sauce and baking.
 The potatoes will take far less time in the oven.

 - 3 tablespoons butter

-- 6 green onions, with 2 inches green, sliced, optional
+- 6 green onions (sliced with 2 inches of the green)

 - 3 tablespoons all-purpose flour